Nusach (Jewish music): Magein Avot mode

 The Magein Avot (literally: Shield of our Fathers) mode takes its name from a paragraph in the Me'ein Sheva prayer, which directly follows the Amidah in the Friday evening service.
 Musically, it most closely resembles a minor scale from the Western classical music tradition or the Arabic maqam Nahawand.
 It is used in simple davening, or prayer chant, often by means of a single recitation tone, which the cantor uses to cover a large amount of liturgical text in a quickly-flowing style.
 The simplicity of both the mode and the chanting associated with it is meant to reflect the peaceful atmosphere of Shabbat.
 When chanting in the Magein Avot mode, it is common for the cantor to pivot into the relative major at certain liturgical points, often to highlight a particular line of text.
 It is this use of the relative major, in concert with Magein Avot, that distinguishes the mode from a regular minor scale.
 In addition to Shabbat evening, the Magein Avot mode is also prominent for the opening blessings of the weekday morning and afternoon services.

 Yishtabach mode

 The Yishtabach mode is a variant of the Magein Avot scale that flattens the second scale degree.
+This scale resembles the Western Phrygian scale or the Arabic maqam Kurd.